Cost to Paint a House (Exterior)

 The cost of painting a bedroom is typically £400, but can vary depending on the actual room size and ease of access.

-If your room's skirting boards also need some attention, the price of re-painting skirting boards usually comes to £200, again dependant upon the room size and the condition of the existing fixtures.
+If your room's skirting boards also need some attention, the price of painting painting skirting boards usually comes to around £200, again dependent upon the room size and the condition of the existing fixtures.

 What's Involved in Painting a House Exterior?

 You may be wondering what is involved in the process of painting a house exterior.
-Generally, the process is relatively straightforward if carried out by a professional painting and decorating company.
+Generally, the process is relatively straightforward if carried out by a professional painting and decorating company, whereas if you try and do it yourself, the end result could end up being patchy and with an uneven finish.

 Here are the steps you can expect: